Hap and Leonard investigate a racially motivated murder that threatens to tear apart their East Texas town.

 Filled with Lansdale’s trademark whip-smart dialogue, colorful characters, and relentless pacing, Rusty Puppy is Joe Lansdale at his page-turning best.

-The lettered edition will have an introduction and be signed by actor James Purefoy, who plays “Hap” on the Sundance TV series “Hap & Leonard.”
+The lettered edition has an introduction and is signed by actor James Purefoy, who plays “Hap” on the Sundance TV series “Hap & Leonard.”

-52 copy Lettered Traycased edition signed by Joe Lansdale and James Purefoy $150
+52 copy Lettered edition (signed by Joe Lansdale and James Purefoy)